Why certain Tannaka groups attached to abelian varieties are almost connected: Congruences and primary decomposition

 \section{\bf Congruences and primary decomposition}

 Let $k$ be the algebraic closure of a finite field $\kappa$ of characteristic $p$.
-A perverse semisimple sheaf $K$ on a variety $X$ over $k$ is a direct sum of certain irreducible perverse sheaves $L$.
-The support $Y=Y(L)$ of each $L$ is an irreducible subvariety $Y$ of $X$, and there exists a Zariski open dense subset $U\subseteq Y$ such that the restriction $L\vert U$ of $L$ to $U$ is isomorphic to $E[\dim(U)]$ for some smooth local system $E$ on $U$.
-The determinant $det(E)$ defines a character of the etale fundamental group of $U$.
-We say that a semisimple perverse sheaf $K$ on $X$ satisfies the determinant condition, if $det(E)$ is a character of finite order of the fundamental group of $U$ for all the irreducible constituents $L$ of $K$.
+Recall that a perverse semisimple sheaf $K$ on a variety $X$ over $k$ is a direct sum of simple perverse sheaves $L$.
+The support $Y=Y(L)$ of each constituent $L$ is an irreducible subvariety $Y$ of $X$.
+On a Zariski open dense subvariety $U\subseteq Y$ the restriction $L\vert U$ of $L$ to $U$ is isomorphic to $E[\dim(U)]$ for some smooth $\Lambda$-adic local system $E$ on $U$.

 \begin{Proposition} Let $X$ be an abelian variety defined over $\kappa$.
-Let $K$ a perverse semisimple Weil complex on $X$ defined over $\kappa$ which satisfies the determinant condition.
-If there exists an isomorphism $K*K \cong d\cdot K$ of Weil sheaves on $X$ over $\kappa$, then $K$ is a skyscraper sheaf on $X$. \end{Proposition}
+Let $K$ be a weakly motivic perverse semisimple Weil sheaf on $X$ over $\kappa$.
+If there exists an isomorphism $K*K \cong d\cdot K$ of Weil sheaves over $\kappa$, then $K$ is a skyscraper sheaf on $X$. \end{Proposition}

 {\it Proof}.
 The condition $K*K \cong d\cdot K$ implies $f^{K*K}_m = f^K_m * f_m^K = d \cdot f_m^K$, hence

 for all characters $\chi\in X_m^*$.
 Thus the Fourier transform $\widehat f_m$ of $f_m$ is constant and equal to $d$ on its support.